h0etsumu/BARCELONA---CPE-313/README.md

 - 📫 How to reach me: **sethjacobbb@gmail.com**

-- ⚡ Fun fact: **I absolutely love writing researches, and deeply engrossed with fantasy novels, webtoons, and anime.
+- ⚡ Fun fact (or rather facts): **I absolutely love writing researches, and deeply engrossed with fantasy novels, webtoons, and anime.
 Currently hyper-fixated on collecting Hirono ！**

 <h3 align="left">Languages and Tools:</h3>